4 Examples of De-Escalation in the Workplace

 If you work in an office, getting along with your co-workers can be challenging, and there may be conflict.
 People from all different backgrounds may have to work together in a single office.
 They will all have ideas about the best way to accomplish goals and may have other ways of communicating their approval or disapproval of someone else’s ideas.

-Remember to always call the police in a violent situation.
+Remember always to call the police in a violent situation.
 Law enforcement officers are trained to handle conflicts and de-escalate situations.

 See it Coming

-Ignoring a problem or not realizing that there is a problem is one of the biggest reasons conflicts escalate in the first place.
+Ignoring a problem or not realising that there is a problem is one of the biggest reasons conflicts escalate in the first place.
 Watch for signs of disagreements between people.
 If you notice workers in conflict, do not be afraid to step in and talk to both of them.
 Signs of conflict include:

 • People talk in muffled voices and use tense body language, such as tight fists, clenched jaws, and crossed arms.
 Someone fidgeting a lot may also be a sign of conflict.

-• Someone excessively gossiping to their coworkers can often signify impending conflict.
+• Someone excessively gossiping to their co-workers can often signify impending conflict.
 Keep your ears open.
 Your employees do not have a reasonable expectation of privacy when they have conversations on company telephones or instant message one another on the company computer.

 Use Empathy